idevbao/zero-to-production-rust/readme.md

 configuration.yaml can be used to alter the runtime behaviour of the application after it has been compiled, while .env is only relevant for our development process, build and test steps.

+-> configuration.yaml past to configuration for env .yaml

 # create image
 docker build --tag zero2prod --file Dockerfile .